Where are we?

 All Janine Binneman Jewellery pieces are locally handmade; we use quality materials and take care in our manufacturing.
 Please allow for slight variations in shapes and sizes.
 We do try our best to be accurate.
-Please note that each gemstone is unique.
+Please note that each gemstone is unique and may differ slightly.

 What happens if something breaks?